 The ranch is home to several individuals who were the original inventors, creators, designers and operators of the Biosphere 2 project in Oracle, Arizona, until 1994.
 Today, these and other residents at the ranch collaborate in ecotechnic and artistic enterprises all over the world and locally, as well as continuing biospheric research and development.

-Synergia Ranch as a Center for Innovation provides the creative environment that currently supports individuals in the fields of ecology, coral reef research, biospherics, engineering, architecture, wastewater gardens, sustainable forestry, orchardry, video & web production, book-publishing, cuisine, fine art, healing-arts, theater, writing, and poetry.
+Synergia Ranch as a Center for Innovation provides the creative environment that currently supports individuals in the fields of ecology, biospherics, engineering, architecture, wastewater gardens, sustainable forestry, orchardry, video & web production, book-publishing, cuisine, fine arts, healing-arts, theater, writing, and poetry.
 See links page for more information.